 Numerous certificate programs can prepare you for skilled careers or help you expand knowledge of your interests, and several associate degree programs can build up your credits for transfer to bachelor's programs at New Hampshire universities.

-We analyzed a big batch of data from the National Center for Education Statistics (NCES) in order to find out which institutions were the best community colleges in New Hampshire.
+We analyzed data from the National Center for Education Statistics (NCES) in order to find out which institutions were the best community colleges in New Hampshire.
 Take a look at our list of schools below and find out what programs and amenities your local institution has to offer.

 White Mountains Community College (Berlin)

 Originally founded as New Hampshire Vocational Institute in 1966, White Mountains Community College has added quite a bit to its capacity to serve students since admitting its first class of just over 100 students.
 The northern New Hampshire school has expanded its classroom and laboratory facilities by nearly 90,000 square feet and opened two satellite learning centers in Littleton and North Conway.

 Despite its growing mission, WMCC has remained true to its small-school roots.
 Just under 700 students attended courses here in 2018 and the student-faculty ratio is an enviable 7:1 — more than 50 percent better than the national university average.

 Students here can choose from more than 50 degree and certificate programs in seven academic and career-based focus areas.
 The two focus areas with the most diverse array of study plans are industry and transportation and health science and services.
 They cover topics such as advanced welding technology, automotive technology and medical coding.

 Fewer than 1,200 students attend Lakes Region Community College, but the academic opportunities here are anything but small.
 Around 65 degree and certificate programs are available for LRCC students, including transfer pathways to some of the top four-year schools in New Hampshire.